ameyanrd/M4-Optimisers_101/README.md

 # M4 | Optimisers_101

-This project is a part of ApScript Hackathon.
+This project is a part of ApScript Hackathon by [IEEE Apsit](https://ieee.eventsapsit.org/)

 ## Problem statement